MicrowaveLinkAntenna/PyCharm-Documentation/docs/index.md

 There will be three main objectives of this guide:

-* Installing PyCharm Ultimate
+* Installing PyCharm Professional

-* Configuring PyCharm Ultimate for labs and activating your student license
+* Configuring PyCharm Professional for labs and activating your student license

 * Configuring PyCharm for exams